2007–08 PBA Philippine Cup

-The 2007–08 Philippine Basketball Association (PBA) Philippine Cup or known as the 2007–08 Smart PBA Philippine Cup for sponsorship reasons, is the first conference of the 2007–08 PBA season.
+The 2007–08 Philippine Basketball Association (PBA) Philippine Cup or known as the 2007–08 Smart PBA Philippine Cup for sponsorship reasons, was the first conference of the 2007–08 PBA season.
 The tournament was formally opened on October 14, 2007, and ended on March 2, 2008.
 The tournament is an All-Filipino format, which doesn't require an import or a pure-foreign player for each team.

 The winner will receive the Jun Bernardino Trophy.
 The Sta.
 Lucia Realtors needed the maximum seven games to defeat the #1 seed Purefoods Tender Juicy Giants to win their first All-Filipino conference championship.

 Format

 The following format will be observed for the duration of the conference: